Table of Contents

-Aerobic treatment is typical won’t polish industrial wastewater pre-treated by anaerobic processes.
+Aerobic treatment is typical and won’t polish industrial wastewater pre-treated by anaerobic processes.
 This process ensures the wastewater is fully degraded and may be safely discharged following strict environmental regulations.

-Aerobic treatment processes are suitable for a variety of industries like food & beverage, chemical and municipal.
+Aerobic treatment processes are suitable for a variety of industries like food & beverage, chemical, and municipal.
 Aerobic treatment of sewage water is a stable, simple, and efficient process that produces high-quality secondary effluent.
 The resulting sludge is odor-free and may be sold as excellent agricultural fertilizer.